THE INSTITUTION'S SCORE

 Capital acts as a cushion against losses and as protection for members when a credit union is struggling financially.
 Therefore, when it comes to measuring an a credit union's financial resilience, capital is essential.
 When it comes to safety and soundness, the higher the capital, the better.

 On our test to measure capital adequacy, SOOPER received a score of 12 out of a possible 30 points, coming in below the national average of 15.65.

-One indication that SOOPER is doing better than its peers in this area was its earnings ratio of 4.00 percent in our test, higher than the average for all credit unions.
+SOOPER appears to be less well prepared for financial trouble than its peers in this area, with a capitalization ratio of 12.00 percent in our test, lower than the average for all credit unions.